 - Our Neurosurgery Program works as a “team” and the neurosurgery faculty have a collaborative relationship with our residents.

 - Our Neurosurgery Program offers collaborative academic rounds with other surgical programs & non-surgical programs, as well as, other Universities.

 The Neurosurgery Residency Training Program at the University of Saskatchewan is a six year program with the first two years spent rotating through Surgical Foundations.
-The final four years are spent in Neurosurgery, Neurosurgery clinic rotation, Neuroradiology/INR, Research, and Neuropathology.
+The final four years are spent in neurosurgery, neurosurgery clinic, neuropathology, neuroradiology/endovascular neurosurgery, and up to 12 months of elective time for research or clinical services.
 The academic year is divided into 13 blocks of four weeks.

 During each rotation within the six year program, the residents on Neurosurgery are evaluated as follows:

 - Oral Exams are given mid rotation and at the end of each rotation

 - Quarterly Review Meetings with the Program Director are given to each resident quarterly

 - Evaluations are electronically submitted through One45 mid rotation and at the end of each rotation

 Our mandatory Academic Half Day (protected time) occurs every Friday morning from 0700 to 1330.
 Our rounds consist of: Neurosurgery Grand Rounds, Quality Improvement Rounds, Combined Curriculum Rounds with the University of Manitoba, Medical Student Rounds/Basic Science Rounds/Chief Resident Rounds, Neuroscience Grand Rounds and Neuro-Oncology Rounds.

 Our weekly rounds consist of Stroke Rounds and Multidisciplinary Rounds.